-One of the most widely read epics today, Paradise Lost tells the story of Satan’s fall from heaven, Adam and Eve in the Garden of Eden, and Satan’s attempts to fight a war against the angels remaining in Heaven.
+One of the most widely read epics today, Paradise Lost, tells the story of Satan’s fall from Heaven, Adam and Eve in the Garden of Eden, and Satan’s attempts to fight a war against the angels remaining in Heaven.
+Here is a quote:

 The Divine Comedy by Dante Alighieri

-As mentioned above, The Divine Comedy is an epic the details the poet’s own journey through the various stages of the afterlife.
+As mentioned above, The Divine Comedy is an epic the details the poet’s journey through the various stages of the afterlife.
 He’s led on this journey by Virgil, the poet responsible for the epic poem (that continues the story of the Trojans after the conclusion of the Iliad), the Aeneid.
+Here is a quote:

 The Metamorphoses by Ovid

-Ovid’s most famous and lasting work, The Metamorphosis was written in 8 AD.
+Ovid’s most famous and lasting work, The Metamorphoses, was written in 8 AD.
 It is made up of 11,995 lines and spans 15 books.
-It is usually considered to be an epic but there are such a variety of themes and tones tapped into within the poem that it is sometimes classified in other genres.
-The poem tells around 250 individual stories within its lines.
-Altogether, they depict the story of the creation of the world to the birth of Julius Caesar.
+It is usually considered an epic, but there are such a variety of themes and tones tapped into within the poem that it is sometimes classified in other genres.
+The verse tells around 250 individual stories within its lines.
+Altogether, they depict the story of the world’s creation to the birth of Julius Caesar.
+Here is a quote:

 So time flies on and follows, flies, and follows,